 Online Proctored Events

-The proctored event will be administered on the instructor's home campus and will be monitored by the instructor or another STC employee.
-Students must attend the proctored session as scheduled on the Lesson Plan/Course Calendar for the online course.
-Students living further than 75 miles from campus who cannot come to Southeastern Tech for the event must secure an approved proctoring site.
+The proctored event will be administered on separate days during the semester—once on the Vidalia campus and once on the Swainsboro campus.
+Students must attend one of the proctored sessions as scheduled on the Lesson Plan/Course Calendar.
+The event will be monitored by the instructor or by an approved proctor.
+Students living farther than 75 miles from either campus who cannot come to Southeastern Tech for the event must secure an approved proctoring site.
 The site and the proctor must meet Southeastern Technical College's requirements (instructor will provide more information and necessary forms if this is the case).
-Students arranging off-campus proctoring will take the event on the same day it is originally scheduled.
+Students arranging off-campus proctoring must take the event on one of the originally scheduled days.
 Students who do not complete the proctored event as scheduled must submit a valid documented excuse within three business days after the scheduled event.
 If the excuse is approved, students must make arrangements with the instructor to makeup/reschedule the missed event.
 The penalty and makeup instructions will be at the instructor's discretion.
-Proctored events should be completed prior to the last two weeks of the semester.
-Students failing to complete the proctored event will be issued a WF by the instructor.
+Students failing to complete the proctored event will be withdrawn from the course with a WF (Withdrawn Failing) and will be disabled in Blackboard.
+The last date of attendance will be the last day an academic activity is completed.
+If the proctored event is scheduled during final exams, any student who misses the proctored event will be issued an “F” (Failing) for the course.

 SmarterMeasure is an assessment that measures learner readiness.
 SmarterMeasure is an indicator of the degree to which distance learning and/or learning in a technology rich environment will be a good fit for you.
 It will help you prepare to be successful as a student.